 Tseng’s “playing” in the BAC studio is precisely that labor of assemblage: popular, fictional, personal, speculative, and somatic ways of “knowing” combine to create a portrait of this 19th-century Chinese American “modern man” but also of Tseng herself: the one who longs to know the mysterious grandfather who is unknowable and intimately present in/as her embodied self.
 “That’s history for you,” she notes near the end of the piece, followed by an exasperated (or is it irreverent?)
 “Ha!”
 She throws up her hands and dances it out, as the blinds of the Cage Cunningham Studio open and bring us (back) to the world of the living.”

-On Thursday, April 28th, at 8 pm, Muna Tseng will participate in Fabulous Women, the first night of Food For Thought, a three-night performance event curated by Iréne Hultman Monti, André Zachery, and Mina Nishimura, held at St. Mark’s Church.
+On Thursday, April 28th, at 8 pm, Muna Tseng participated in Fabulous Women, the first night of Food For Thought, a three-night performance event curated by Iréne Hultman Monti, André Zachery, and Mina Nishimura, held at St. Mark’s Church.